-In Computer Science, each candidate takes four core courses (weight 40), a total of ten 2-hour options courses (weight 150) and a project (weight 45).
-This makes a total weight of 235, so that the weighted mean of the marks is computed by multiplying the marks for individual courses by the weights shown above, adding them all up, then dividing the total by 235.
-The result is an overall weight of 42.55% for the second year and 57.45% for the third year.
+In Computer Science, each candidate takes four core courses (weight 40), a total of ten 2-hour options courses (weight 140) and a project (weight 42).
+This makes a total weight of 222, so that the weighted mean of the marks is computed by multiplying the marks for individual courses by the weights shown above, adding them all up, and then dividing the total by 222.
+The result is an overall weight of 18% for examinations taken in the second year and 82% for examinations taken in the third year.

-In Mathematics and Computer Science, each candidate takes four CS core courses (weight 40) and four Maths papers in Part A (weight 40 together), and a total of eight options courses (weight 120).
-The total weight is therefore 200, and the overall weights are 40% for the second year and 60% for the third year.
+In Mathematics and Computer Science, each candidate takes two Computer Science core courses (weight 20) and four Maths papers in Part A (weight 40 together), and a total of ten options courses (weight 140).
+The total weight is therefore 200, and the overall weights are 30% for examinations taken in the second year and 70% for examinations taken in the third year.